AjayBarot/ContentfullDemo/README.md

 -   [x] View data on UI
 -   [x] Internalization of view part
 -   [x] Webpack Production Tweaks for heroku
--   [x] deploy the application on heroku
+-   [x] Deploy the application on heroku
 -   [x] Documentation of the project
 -   [ ] Add swagger for Open mobile API documentation
 -   [ ] Add Rspec with VCR to test the API and response